-Prerequisites: A 60-89% average in Applied Geometry during 11th grade; a 60-74% in Academic Trigonometry; a 60-69% in Honors Trigonometry are covered.
-This course will help prepare the student for the math needed to succeed in day-to-day life.
+Recommendation: A 60-89% average in Applied Geometry; a 60-69% in Academic Trigonometry; a 60-69% in Academic Geometry in 11th grade

 Real World Math is a course designed to help students prepare for the math of everyday life.
 Skills like writing checks, balancing a checkbook, filing tax forms, filling out loan applications and many others are presented.
-In addition, valuable information about making budgets, buying automobiles and houses, choosing insurance coverage, using credit and other daily life issues
+In addition, valuable information about making budgets, buying automobiles and houses, choosing insurance coverage, using credit and other daily life issues are covered.
+This course will help prepare the student for the math needed to succeed in day-to-day life.

-Academic Algebra Grade 9
+Academic Algebra I Grade 9

-Prerequisites: A 90% average in Math 8; an 80% average and pass Algebra IA final exam in Accelerated Math 8; a 90% average in Algebra IA
+Recommendation: A 90% average in Math 8 and pass the Algebra eligibility exam; an 80% average in Accelerated Math 8 and pass Algebra eligibility exam; a 90% average in Algebra IA